fltk/fltk/README.Wayland.txt

 so feedback on this subject would be helpful.

-3 PREPARING PLATFORM-SPECIFIC CODE FOR THE WAYLAND PLATFORM
+3 Preparing Platform Specific Code for the Wayland Platform
 ===========================================================

 While platform-independent source code prepared for FLTK 1.3 is expected to be compatible with no change with FLTK 1.4 and the Wayland platform, platform-specific code may require some attention.

-3.1 Handling X11-specific source code
+3.1 Handling X11 specific Source Code
 -------------------------------------

 If an FLTK 1.4 application contains X11-specific code, execution of this code